Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 6 –

 Region 6, containing Illinois' Champaign county, calculates positivity rates separate from the results of the saliva test at the University of Illinois at Urbana-Champaign.
-Apart from the university, the region's positivity rate has generally increased to 14.5% as of Wednesday, which is 0.1% lower than one day prior.
+Apart from the university, the region's positivity rate has seen a gradual decrease, now at 13.7%, which is 0.5% lower than one day prior.

-Including the saliva test, the region would be sitting at a 5.5% positvity rate, which is the lowest in the state but still steadily increasing since Nov.
+Including the saliva test, the region would remain at a 5.5% positvity rate, which is the lowest in the state but still steadily increasing since Nov.
 8.

-Hospitalizations have also seen an increase reaching 35 Wednesday, based on IDPH data.
-ICU bed capacity is at 33% with hospital bed capacity at 29%.
+Hospitalizations decreased slightly again Friday at 32, based on IDPH data.
+ICU bed availability increased to 33% and hospital beds to 30%.

 Counties in Region 6 include Champaign, Clark, Clay, Coles, Crawford, Cumberland, De Witt, Douglas, Edgar, Effingham, Fayette, Ford, Iraquois, Jasper, Lawrence, Macon, Moultrie, Piatt, Richland, Shelby and Vermilion.